GfSE/SAF-Specification/README.md

 ### Functional Domain Objective

-The Functional Domain Viewpoints translate Operational Domain usage into the notion of System Function(s) defining the demanded system behavior and quality attributes - performance, safety, security, etc.; the demanded system behavior as it is perceived by the User or other Entity(s) at the System Boundary (known as usage behavior).
+The Functional Domain Viewpoints translate Operational Domain usage into the notion of System Functions defining the demanded system behavior and quality attributes - performance, safety, security, etc.; the demanded system behavior as it is perceived by the User or other Entitys at the System Boundary (known as usage behavior).
 The result of the elaboration of the viewpoints in the Functional Domain is a comprehensive System Specification.

 ### Functional Domain Concerns